nazavalente/investment-portfolio/README.md

 - Adding unit and integration testing
 - Improving security and role-based access control
 - Adding export features for transaction history and portfolio reports
+- Preparing deployment configuration if the project is developed further in the future

 ## Author